opositatest/design-tokens/README.md

 ### 5. Create tag and publish

 When the PR is reviewed and merged, you have to create the tag in your local environment.
-Remember that the tag must be created on the *main* branch updated with latest changes (your merged PR)
+Remember that the tag must be created on the *main* branch on your local environment, updated with latest changes (your merged PR)

 1. First run: